As a business owner, we know making it easy to process card payments for customers is vital to the running and growth of your business.

 Monthly Terminal Rental/Lease

-This is the monthly lease price you pay for your terminal hardware and software.
+This is the monthly lease/rental price you pay for your card terminal hardware and/or software.
 Costs vary from £5-£50 per piece of hardware/software depending upon what your business needs.

 These are usually between 1p-5p per transaction; this is the fee charged by Visa and Mastercard to check the authenticity of the card.